Bookclubbers without boundaries in Nelson, New Zealand

 Chosen by Sophia

-The disregard of a dying woman’s bequest, an impulsive girl’s attempt to help an impoverished clerk, and the marriage between an idealist and a materialist all intersect at an estate called Howards End.
+The disregard of a dying woman’s bequest, an impulsive girl’s attempt to help an impoverished clerk, and the marriage between an idealist and a materialist all intersect at an English country estate called Howard’s End.
+Here, many interactions and controversies between the characters occur.

 —–